Find out which dependency pattern you have

 - Inability to sit with quiet moments without seeking AI stimulation

-💡 Good news: These symptoms typically peak in days 3-7 and gradually diminish over 4-8 weeks with proper recovery strategies.
-Understanding your dependency type helps you prepare—take the assessment below to get your personalized timeline.
+These symptoms typically peak around days 3-7 and gradually diminish over 4-8 weeks with proper recovery strategies.
+Knowing your dependency type helps you prepare — take the assessment below to get a timeline matched to your situation.

-Successful Chai recovery typically follows predictable phases.
-Understanding where you are in this process helps set realistic expectations and choose appropriate strategies.
+Chai recovery follows predictable phases.
+Knowing where you are helps set realistic expectations and pick the right strategies.

-The first step involves honest assessment of how Chai is impacting your life, tracking usage patterns across all characters, identifying your specific dependency type, and setting measurable recovery goals rather than vague commitments.
+Honest assessment of how Chai is affecting your life.
+Track usage patterns across all characters, identify your dependency type, and set measurable recovery goals instead of vague commitments.

-This phase focuses on breaking automatic usage patterns through environmental controls and gradual reduction methods.
-For most people, gradual reduction works better than complete cold turkey, managing withdrawal symptoms as they arise.
+Breaking automatic usage patterns through environmental controls and gradual reduction.
+For most people, gradual reduction works better than cold turkey.
+Manage withdrawal symptoms as they come up.

-This crucial phase focuses on developing real connections that fulfill the emotional needs Chai was meeting, whether romance, friendship, or emotional support.
-Gradual social re-exposure helps rebuild comfort with human interaction after AI dependency.
+Developing real connections that fulfill the emotional needs Chai was meeting, whether romance, friendship, or emotional support.
+Gradual social re-exposure helps rebuild comfort with human interaction.

-Sustainable recovery involves creating a healthy relationship with AI technology rather than complete avoidance.
-This includes establishing clear boundaries, preventing relapse during high-risk situations, and maintaining real relationships as your priority.
+Building a healthy relationship with AI technology rather than total avoidance.
+This means clear boundaries, relapse prevention during high-risk situations, and keeping real relationships as your priority.

-Recovery is not always linear—progress may vary based on your individual situation
+Recovery is not always linear — progress varies based on your situation

 - Severe depression or anxiety when unable to access Chai for extended periods